Luminate-Lumx/Retail3/docs/docs/structures.md

     -   Email to wallet address mapping for quick lookups 🔎
     -   Initial token allocation to new entities 💸

+## Lumx-Node 🌐

+The project uses the [lumx-node package](https://github.com/Luminate-Lumx/lumx-node) created by us to interact with the Lumx API.
+The package provides a simple interface for interacting with the Lumx API and invoke custom transactions of contracts and make web3 view functions calls with a provider.
+You also can fin the package in the [npm registry](https://www.npmjs.com/package/lumx-node).

 ## Docker 🐳

 ### Services 🛠️